Posted in | News | Technology

 Background

-The concept of healthy buildings has gained significant attention in recent years, driven by growing awareness of the impact of the built environment on human health.
+The concept of healthy buildings has gained significant attention in recent years, driven by a growing awareness of the impact of the built environment on human health.
 Various studies have highlighted the correlation between building design, indoor environmental quality, and occupant health outcomes.
 However, despite the increasing body of literature, there remains a lack of a unified framework that encompasses the diverse aspects of healthy buildings.

 The Current Study

-The development of the framework was conducted in two major phases, comprising five distinct steps.
-The first phase involved an extensive literature review, which included academic articles, industry reports, and case studies related to healthy buildings.
+The first phase involved an extensive literature review that included academic articles, industry reports, and case studies related to healthy buildings.
 This review aimed to identify current understandings, perceptions, and gaps in knowledge regarding healthy building practices.
 The authors focused on existing policies and regulations, particularly within the European Union, to understand how these frameworks influence building design and management.

 Results and Discussion